 - Nature of Business – An optional section for filers to indicate what the business does.

 - Registered Agent’s information – A Nebraska Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Entity type – Corporation, Limited Liability Company.
 Etc.

-- Date filed – When the the entity was filed with the Secretary of State
+- Date filed – When the entity was filed with the Secretary of State

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, you can start working on the Certificate of Formation.
+Learn how to form an LLC in Nebraska.

-While not required in Nebraska, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Nebraska, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.